MicrosoftDocs/quantum-docs/articles/user-guide/machines/noise-simulator.md

 ```python
 import qutip as qt
 ```
-Once you have the right version of the `qsharp-core` Python package installed, you can enable the use of the experimental simulators by using the `qsharp.experimental` module:
+You can enable the use of the experimental simulators by using the `qsharp.experimental` module:

 ```python
 import qsharp